feedly/sample-customer-scripts/integrations/opencti/readme.md

 python3 -m venv venv
 ```

 5. Activate the virtual environment.
-On Windows, type env\Scripts\activate and press Enter.
-On Unix-like systems, type `source env/bin/activate` and press Enter.
+On Windows, type `venv\Scripts\activate` and press Enter.
+On Unix-like systems, type `source venv/bin/activate` and press Enter.
 You should see (venv) in your terminal prompt.

 6. Install the required Python packages.
 You can do this by running `pip3 install -r requirements.txt`.